grandiv/fragrance-palette-scalable/README.md

 1. React frontend
 2. Express backend
-3. Content Delivery Network with Cloudflare
+3. Content Delivery Network with Cloudflare for static assets in landing page
 4. Load Balancer with NGINX
 5. Orchestration with Kubernetes
-6. Caching with Redis
+6. Caching with Redis for session data and formula results
-7. Queueing with RabbitMQ
+7. Queueing with RabbitMQ for fetching domain knowledge -> generation -> fetching current database
-8. PostgreSQL database (1 Master for Write operations and 2 replicas for Read operations)
+8. PostgreSQL database (1 master for Write operations and 2 replicas for Read operations)
 9. Monitoring with Grafana and Prometheus
-10. AI inference with Text Generation Inference (TGI)
+10. AI inference with Text Generation Inference (TGI) using model Llama3-2-1B

-11. Llama-3-2-1B AI model
+## Local Testing:

+1. Run Text Generation Inference (TGI) on port 8080:80
+2. Run Redis on port 6379:6379
+3. Run RabbitMQ on port 5672:5672
+4. Run `cd backend` and `npm start` on terminal
+5. Run `cd ../frontend` and `npm run dev` again